ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why simple content takes hours.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the unseen workload behind creativity.

 ---